deepanshu-yd/100xDevs-webdev-devops-cohort/readme.txt

 - Open source programs are the best internships that you can do
 - Should spend ~20 hrs/week on cohort materials.
 Don't drop off

+To comment out a particular code --> Shift + Alt + A

 Pushing code ot github
 # git init